 The President's strong and consistent support of what he calls a "Muslim ban" similarly sends the message that those who adhere to Islam as their religion are not part of American society, as opposed to Christians and non-Muslims, who are favored by the ban.
 In doing so, he "send[s] a message to non-adherents [to the Christian faith] that they are outsiders, not full members of the political community, and an accompanying message to adherents that they are insiders, favored members of the political community."
 Lynch v.
 Donnelly, 465 U.S. 668, 688 (1984) (O'Connor, J. concurring).
-The Executive Order and the President's statements characterize Muslims as homogenous and a national threat.
-The President's demonization of Muslims engenders a climate conductive to violence against people seen as Muslims.
+The Executive Order and the President's statements characterize Muslims as homogenous and a national threat and engender a climate conducive to violence against people seen as Muslims.

 In the short aftermath of the Executive Order and its predecessor, E.O.
 13,769, and their chaotic implementation, anti-Muslim hate crimes have flourished.
 The February 22, 2017 shootings of Srinivas Kuchibhotla, Alok Madasani, and Ian Grillot in Olathe, Kansas is the most horrifying example of the social categorization of Muslims as enemies of the American people.
 Kuchibhotla and Madasani, two engineers at a local technology company, and both Indian immigrants to the United States, had gathered with co-workers at a bar near their office to watch a local college basketball game.
-Also at that bar was Adam Purinton, a 51-year-old U.S. Army veteran who mistook both Kuchibhotla and Madasani as Iranians (which is one of the nationalities categorized by the Executive Order and its predecessor as barred from entry into the United States).
+Also at that bar was Adam Purinton, a 51-year-old U.S. Army veteran who mistook both Kuchibhotla and

+Madasani as Iranians (which is one of the nationalities categorized by the Executive Order and its predecessor as barred from entry into the United States).
 Purinton approached and shot at Kuchibhotla and Madasani, telling them to "get out of our country!"
 Kuchibhotla was killed, and Madasani was wounded, in the incident.
 Ian Grillot, a patrolman present at the scene, was wounded while attempting to intervene.
 Purinton fled across the state border into Missouri, telling a bartender in a second bar that he needed to hide out because he had just shot two Iranians.
 Putting aside Purinton's stereotyped view that his victims were Iranians simply because they appeared to be foreign-born immigrants, his actions demonstrate the danger that social categorization can cause by exaggerating both the distance between in-groups ("real Americans") and out-groups ("Iranians"), as well the homogeneity of the out-group.
-As the Southern Poverty Law Center described the Olathe violence, "shocking hate crimes" "emerge not from a vacuum, but always from an environment that encourages and fosters [that] kind of violence."7

-In addition, a rash of arsons and vandalism at mosques has plagued the United States surrounding the issuance of E.O.
-13,769.
-On January 27, 2017, the very date of the first order, a fire destroyed the Islamic Center of Victoria, Texas.
+As the Southern Poverty Law Center described the Olathe violence, "shocking hate crimes" "emerge not from a vacuum, but always from an environment that encourages and fosters [that] kind of violence."8 very date of the first order, a fire destroyed the Islamic Center of Victoria, Texas.
 On February 24, 2017, a blaze broke out in the entrance of the Daarus Salaam Mosque near Tampa, Florida.
 Combined with two arsons of mosques shortly before President Trump's inauguration, the United States has seen a surge of hate crimes against the Muslim community that is unprecedented.
 A spokesperson at the Southern Poverty Law Center told reporters that "four mosques being burned within seven weeks of each other" was "part of a whole series of dramatic attacks on Muslims."